 REVIEW OF STOCKHOLM GENERATOR HOSTEL

 As you probably know or have heard Stockholm is not a cheap city, but there are ways of doing Stockholm in an inexpensive way.
+There are a ton of great option on where to stay and cheap that don't cost an arm and a leg.
 The Generator Hostel is the best option for any traveler.
 At about $75 for a private and $18 for a dorm, its perfect for any budget.

 I’ve had the pleasure of staying with Generator Hostels before Stockholm and I must say that each hostel is better than the previous one.
 I love that they are treated more like a hotel at a hostel price.
 You have the option of a dorm to save some money or a private if you need some space.
 They really care about their guests and it was a pleasure to stay there.